saucelabs/sauce-docs/docs/dev/error-messages.md

 There are a few potential causes for this error.

-*   The most common causes for this error are either unresponsive JavaScript in your application, or a bug in Selenium/Appium.
+*   The most common causes for this error are either unresponsive JavaScript in your app, or a bug in Selenium/Appium.
 *   A less common, but still possible cause, is Selenium or Appium legitimately needing more than five minutes to run your command.
 *   This error will also be thrown if the browser crashes during your test.